-The Teachers' Pension Scheme (TPS) is a statutory, contributory, defined benefit scheme, governed by the Teachers' pension Scheme Regulations 2014.
-Membership is automatic for teachers in academy trusts.
+The Teachers' Pension Scheme (TPS) is a statutory, contributory, defined benefit scheme, governed by the Teachers' Pensions 2014.
+Membership is automatic for teachers in academies.
 All teachers have the option to opt-out of the TPS following enrolment.

-The TPS is an unfunded scheme to which both the member and employer makes contributions, as a percentage of salary these contributions are credited to the Exchequer.
-Retirement and other pension benefits are paid by public funds provided by Parliament.
+The TPS is an unfunded scheme and members contribute on a 'pay as you go' basis - these contributions along with those made by employers are credited to the Exchequer.
+The academy trust has accounted for its contributions to the scheme as if it were a defined contribution scheme.
+The academy trust has set out below the information available on the scheme.